ShiuLab/Manuscript_Code/2023_Ath_multi-omics/README.md

 ## 4. SHAP values and feature interaction values

-  * Note that, the feature interaction value calculation is pretty small for datasets with a large number of features.
+  * Note: the feature interaction value calculation is pretty small for datasets with a large number of features.
 In our study, we only took the benchmark flowering time gene-related features to calculate feature interactions.